TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-the-forest-of-beasts.md

 and a trail of bloody wolf paw-prints giving an advantage to the next check to follow the trail.

-### River
+### Binding roots

-The characters can only encounter this once.

-> You can hear water rushing ahead of you.
-A river flows quickly, it's
-> 4 feet deep and 15 feet across.
-The wolf tracks lead into the water.
-> To your left, a waterfall crashes down a 20 foot cliff onto rocky
-> outcrops.
-Tall trees and mossy boulders line the waters edge.
-Slime
-> covered stones peek out of the water.

-Using the stones, a character who makes a successful DC 13 Dexterity (Acrobatics) check will successfully cross the river.
-On a failure, the character must make a DC 13 Strength save to avoid being dragged over the waterfall edge.

-Wading across the water, a successful DC 13 Strength (Athletics) check.
-On a failure, the character is swept away with the current over the waterfall edge.

-A character who is swept away with the current over the waterfall edge will take 2d6 bludgeoning damage from the fall.
+> The path descends into a gorge, you can't see the end through the
+> trees.
+You can see the bare roots of trees covering the floor.

+The gorge is 100 foot long and covered in roots.
+Once a character reaches 50 feet into the gorge, the roots start grasping at the characters.

-To climb up or down the cliff, a character will need to succeed on a DC 15 Dexterity (Acrobatics) check.
-On a failure, they will fall and take 1d6 bludgeoning damage.
+If a character succeeds on a DC 15 Wisdom (Perception) they will notice the roots moving.
+While in the area, and the roots are grasping, a character must succeed on a DC 11 Strength saving throw or be restrained.
+While restrained, they take 1d4 bludgeoning damage.

-The characters have a disadvantage on the check to follow the wolf trail.
+Each 5 foot square of roots has an AC of 12 and 4 HP.
+They have vulnerability to fire.

+Climbing up the walls of the gorge takes a DC 13 acrobatics check to escape.

 ### Distant howling